blowback/slide/README.md

 # SLIDE - Serial Line Inter-Device (file) Exchange

-File transfer from PC to Z80/CP/M over a serial link.
+File transfer from PC to MicroBeast (Z80!
+CP/M!) over a serial link.
 Sliding window protocol with CRC-16 error detection and hardware flow control.

+Other Z80 based computers are available, and might work with a bit of fiddling about.
+IO ports and baud rates and such.

 ## Z80 side